Rashid Rauf

 Rauf was born in England to Pakistani parents, and brought up in Birmingham where his father was a baker.
 Rauf was married to a relative of Maulana Masood Azhar, who is the head and founder of Jaish-e-Mohammed, an Islamist militant group in Pakistan.

 Rauf escaped from custody in December 2007.
 He was reportedly killed by a US drone attack in Pakistan on 22 November 2008, carried out by the CIA's Special Activities Division.
 The report was based on communications intercepted from militants in North Waziristan.
 His family initially denied that he was killed.
 While CIA and Pakistan intelligence officials maintained that Rauf was killed in the airstrike, the news site Long War Journal believed otherwise.

-On 11 August 2009, Asia Times Online claimed that Rauf was alive and living in North Waziristan.
+On 11 August 2009, Asia Times Online claimed that Rauf was alive, living in North Waziristan.
 On 8 July 2010, however, a US counterterrorism official told the New York Daily News that Rauf was killed.
 Some of Rauf's associates also believe that he never escaped from prison in 2007 and that he might have been dead long before the airstrike; Hashmat Malik, a lawyer representing the family of Rauf's wife Umat al-Warood, has also argued that Rauf was probably killed during a prison shootout at the time of his alleged escape.
 British security sources also believed he might still be alive.

 On 27 October 2012, Rauf's family officially confirmed that he was killed in a US drone strike.
 A family friend also told the Sunday Mercury that Rauf's family was filing a wrongful death lawsuit against the British government, claiming that "They want justice for their son who was killed in murky circumstances that amount to cold-blooded murder.
 Rashid never had a chance to defend or explain himself.
 He was accused of some heinous crimes and without any trial, judge or jury he was blown to pieces by a unmanned Predator drone aircraft controlled by a soldier sitting thousands of miles away in the US.
 The Americans could not have found and killed him without help from British intelligence officers who shared information."